Documentation Index

 Threshold Configuration

 Pass and Fail thresholds apply at the criterion level, not at the composite score level.
 A call may have a high composite score while one criterion falls below its configured Fail threshold, if other criteria with higher weights offset it.
-Review the per-criterion breakdown in the call detail drawer when investigating calls with borderline composite scores.
+Administrators should review the per-criterion breakdown in the call detail drawer when investigating calls with borderline composite scores.

 Weight Configuration